Medline ® Abstract for Reference 65

 of 'Bacterial vaginosis'

-Department of Obstetrics and Gynecology, Center for Research in Women's Health, University of Alabama at Birmingham, Birmingham, AL USA.
+Department of Obstetrics and Gynecology, University of Washington, Seattle.